Hadassah Magazine June/July 2008

 Perhaps the purpose of this blessing is not to make me whole and force me to think of the perfect God and the extraordinary variety of His creation, but instead to make me broken and realize my imperfection.
 In that moment, Sam was not broken.
 In that moment of brokenness, I was the student and the young boy the teacher.

-The complete article can be found by following the link on the Blog's sidebar.
+The complete article can also be found by following the link on the Blog's sidebar.